Friday, March 04, 2011

 I think it was, in the end, they had no television, no internet; nothing else to do.

 That problem is answered in SOUTHLAND by completely collapsing any notion of linear time.
 Even the bad guys who monitor everything on IDENT are secretly enthralled by the notion of the end, and are all rebelling from one program or another to ensure that end arrives.
 Good guys and bad all want the same thing in an age when amnesia is inducible via an easily acquired drug.
 Anyone can be abducted and turned loose without being able to identify one's abductees.
-The Rock (Boxer Santeros), starts the film with amnesia and the first thing his wife (Mandy Moore) notes when seeing him--with some disgust--is that he has amnesia.
-He's worthless to her now.
+The Rock (Boxer Santeros), starts the film with amnesia and the first thing his wife (Mandy Moore) notes when seeing him--with some disgust--is that he has it again -- do reprobates pop an amnesia pill after cheating on their spouses so they can't get trapped in a lie?
 She notes it with the repulsion one might notice the reek of stale booze and cigarettes or ring around the collar.
 He denies his amnesia on instinct as if its something to be ashamed of.
 The game of it all becomes what the Buddha calls "joyful participation in the sorrows of the world," or what Joseph Campbell deciphers it to mean: "When you're falling, dive."
 When the world finally adapts that marvelous strategy, owning up to amnesia is the same as confessing to Satanism, and pressing the button because even Def-Con 5 needs love.

 What Kelly also understands is the nature of drugs and the weird habit alcoholics and drug addicts have of watching the same movie over and over again because...
 I forget why.
 Or for that matter endless repeat seasons of reality TV shows, where our knowledge of what is going to happen, who will win, who will die, is granted us like benign rulers, or our own inner Pilot Abilenes.
 Revelation 6.8 and behold a pale horse and the name that sat on it was repeat business.
 Of if you've ever edited footage on Final Cut until it loses all meaning... or if you've ever conducted experiments on soldiers, or called him Ronald Taverner, or sniffed paint fumes from a spray can, or had amnesia... if you're happy and you know it, hit the squib, and act shocked when you die, for the kids!